Varla Eagle One: Blistering Speed and Insane Range on a Budget

 The Eco/Turbo changes your speed mode in that gear from either Eco mode to Turbo Mode.

 The Single / Dual button controls the two motors.
-If you want to engage the dual motors, just press a button.
+If you want to engage the electric pro dual motor, press a button.

-You can see, there are tons of different speed mode combinations depending on your riding goal.
+You can see there are tons of different speed mode combinations depending o your riding goal.
 The below examples are the three most popular speed modes for how I ride the scooter.
-One mode for blistering speed, one mode that’s more balanced with speed and range, and another that gives me great range at a decent speed.
+One mode for blistering speed, one that’s more balanced with speed and range, and another that gives me great range at a decent speed.

-However, for that same 25-mile ride, you would be able to make it with no problem if you were in gear 2 on turbo mode and only using one motor.
+However, for that same 25-mile ride, you could make it with no problem if you were in gear 2 on turbo mode and only using one motor.
 This mode allows you to go about 28-29 mph.

-If you’re milking the range and need to go as far as possible, you can ride using gear 1 on eco mode with one motor engaged.
-This mode will allow you to go about 9mph.
-To be honest, it feels like you’re crawling.
+If you’re milking the range and need to go as far as possible, you can ride using gear 1 on an eco motor with one motor engaged.
+This mode will allow you to go about 9mp To be honest, it feels like you’re crawling.

-The point is, there’s a speed mode that’ll fit your riding mission and I love that about the Varla Eagle One.
+The point is, there’s a speed mode that’ll fit your riding mission, and I like that about the Varla Eagle One.

-Hill Climb on the Varla Eagle One Scooter
+Hill Climb on the Varla Eagl One Scooter

 The Varla Eagle One can climb a slope of up to 30 degrees.
 So, if you live in a mountainous area like Colorado, this is a great scooter with steep climbing ability.